algorathem/Accompl/README.md

 Ready to Accompl Your Reading Adventure?

-Head over to our website on GitHub Pages (link to be provided later) and get started today!
+Head over to our website on GitHub Pages (link: https://algorathem.github.io/Accompl/) and get started today!
 Accompl makes reading fun and helps you share your love of books with the world.

 Please note: This project is still under development, so some things might not be perfect yet.
 Stay tuned for exciting updates!